techidaily/site-games-able/source/_posts/next-gen-battery-boosters-ps5-dualsense-controllers.md

 ### Q: How long does it take for the PS5 DualSense to charge?

  The PS5 controller typically takes about three hours to fully charge, whether you plug it directly into the console or use a charging station.
-However, some charging stations, like the[OIVO PS5 Controller Charger Docking Station](https://www.amazon.com/Playstation-Controller-Replacement-DualSense-OIVO/dp/B08S3FMVV7?tag=makeusw-20&ascsubtag=UUmuoUeUpU2016283&asc%5Frefurl=https%3A%2F%2Fwww.makeuseof.com%2Fbest-dualsense-charging-stations%2F&asc%5Fcampaign=Commerce) , boast faster charging times, potentially topping up your DualSense in just two hours.
+However, some charging stations, like the [OIVO PS5 Controller Charger Docking Station](https://www.amazon.com/Playstation-Controller-Replacement-DualSense-OIVO/dp/B08S3FMVV7?tag=makeusw-20&ascsubtag=UUmuoUeUpU2016283&asc%5Frefurl=https%3A%2F%2Fwww.makeuseof.com%2Fbest-dualsense-charging-stations%2F&asc%5Fcampaign=Commerce) , boast faster charging times, potentially topping up your DualSense in just two hours.

 <ins class="adsbygoogle"
      style="display:block"